hashgraph/hedera-services/hedera-node/docs/design/app/workflows.md

 For the child transactions, when a service calls one of the [dispatchXXXTransaction](https://github.com/hashgraph/hedera-services/blob/develop/hedera-node/hedera-app/src/main/java/com/hedera/node/app/workflows/handle/flow/DispatchHandleContext.java#L459) methods in `DispatchHandleContext`, a new child dispatch is created and `DispatchProcessor.processDispatch` is called.

-1. **Error Validation:** Checks if there is any error by node or user.
+1. **Error Validation:** Checks if there is any error by node or user by re-assessing preHandleResult.
 It validates the following:
     - Checks the preHandleStatus is `NODE_DUE_DILIGENCE_FAILURE`.
       If so, creates an error report with node error.
 So, node pays the fees and returns.
     - Verifies payer signature.
 If it is invalid or missing, creates an error report with node error where